 Kristin Novy, Principal

 Kristin has served schools in multiple Chicago neighborhoods over the past thirteen years as a teacher, literacy coach and Resident Principal and now Principal.
 As an instructional leader serving culturally and linguistically diverse student populations, she became a leader in creating curriculum and assessments aligned to the Common Core State Standards at the district level.
 As a literacy coach, she served a pivotal role in increasing student achievement by coaching teachers, implementing balanced literacy, and working with families to create a culture of high expectations and a love of reading and learning.
 She has created strong leadership teams at two schools that used data to develop and monitor student progress, resulting in outstanding student growth and more invested staff.
 She also developed literacy outreach programs at multiple schools to support and invest families in their children’s education.
 Kristin holds a B.A. in Journalism from Indiana University, an M.A. in Teaching from Dominican University, an M.Ed. in Curriculum and Instruction from National Louis University, and earned her school leadership licensure from DePaul University.
 She achieved National Board Certification in 2009.
 Now in her fourth year as principal of Christopher House Elementary, Kristin is proud to be leading the development of an outstanding whole-child focused school that prepares children for success and happiness in life.

 Elizabeth Cruz, Office Manager

 Elizabeth is currently working on her B.A in Human Resources Development at Northeastern Illinois University.
 She worked in an elementary school on the Southwest side of Chicago prior to coming to Christopher House this summer 2015, where she worked as an office assistant and teacher assistant for six years.
-She is happy to be working at Christopher House, where she has the privilege of seeing many scholars from kindergarten through fourth grade on a daily basis.
+She is happy to be working at Christopher House, where she has the privilege of seeing many scholars from kindergarten through fifth grade on a daily basis.

 Laura Pietrini, Diverse Learners’ Manager